NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Training-guide-BARS/Home/TEMP-HOLDING-AREA/Content-Negotiation/index.page.md

 ## Core vs Application
 Within BaRS Core defines the version negotiation, leveraging the accept header completed using SemVer.

-The Applications, also using semver, defines the content negotiation and, though employs a similar version negotiation paradigm, is not the same as Core.
+The Applications, also using semver, define the content negotiation and, though they employ a similar version negotiation paradigm, are not the same as Core.

 These two things combined ensure a Sender and a Receiver are fully compatible within a given workflow.